asit-asso/extract/README.md

 EXTRACT
 ======

-EXTRACT makes it easy to extract and delivery of your geodata
+EXTRACT makes it easy to extract and deliver of your geodata

 EXTRACT imports the geodata orders placed on an easySDI portal, then executes a series of pre-configured tasks to extract the requested data,